ZillaRU/CB-TIP/README.md

-# ChemBioTIP — *T*ype-aware *I*nteraction *P*rediction for both *Chem*ical drugs and *Bio*tech drugs
+# CB-TIP — *T*ype-aware *I*nteraction *P*rediction for both *C*hemical and *B*iotech drugs

 ## Overview
-ChemBioTIP is a graph-based multi-relational link prediction framework tailored for DDI prediction, which is useful for providing prescript tips to clinicians.
+CB-TIP is a graph-based multi-relational link prediction framework tailored for DDI prediction, which is useful for providing prescript tips to clinicians.
 See our paper(link: ) for details on the framework.

 ## Running the code